Outdoor Paradise

 Highlights:

-Vancouver Island, Whistler, Canadian Rockies (Banff, Lake Louise, Jasper), Okanagan Valley, West Edmonton Mall, Churchill (Polar bear capital of the world), Quebec’s Old City, Rideau Canal, Cape Breton Island (& other coastal areas in the Atlantic), and many places in between.
+Vancouver Island, Whistler, the Canadian Rockies (Banff, Lake Louise, Jasper), Okanagan Valley, West Edmonton Mall, Churchill (Polar bear capital of the world), Quebec’s Old City, the Rideau Canal, Cape Breton Island (& other coastal areas in the Atlantic), and many places in between.

 Whale watching, outdoor activities.
 Extensive hostelling network, transportation (hop-on/off busses in most provinces).
-More adventurous travelers should head north to watch the finest Aurora Borealis or to Athabasca for sand dunning (yes there is a desert in Canada).
+More adventurous travellers should head north to watch the finest Aurora Borealis or to Athabasca for sand dunning (yes there is a desert in Canada).
 Once the snow clears, patios come alive during the day and Montreal, Toronto, Vancouver, and many Canadian cities offer some of the best nightlife.

 Lowlights: